Summer Tour (Erykah Badu)

-The Summer Tour was a concert tour in 2006 by American R&B singer Erykah Badu.
-The tour started on June 10, in Knoxville, Tennessee with three shows in North America and several shows through the summer in Europe and a second outing in North America.
-Badu co-headlined dates in August with Jill Scott and Queen Latifah for their "Sugar Water Tour".
+The "Summer Tour 2006" was a concert tour headlined by American neo soul and R&B singer-songwriter Erykah Badu.
+The tour started on June 10, 2006, in Knoxville, Tennessee, and ended on August 13 of that year in Columbia, Maryland, with dates in the United States (including Hawaii), Japan and Europe.
+Following this, Badu co-headlined dates in August with Jill Scott and Queen Latifah as part of their joint Sugar Water Tour.